manojadh57/ecommerce-be/README.md

 ```
 ---
 ## License
-This project is open-source under the MIT License.
-Feel free to reuse, modify, and extend for your own learning or projects!
+Feel free to reuse, modify, and extend for your own learning or projects